cpsc6300/course-project-joshua-lin/report/report.md

 X_test = test
 ```

-5. We built and predicted with each model and saved all relevant information.
+5. We built and saved each model, prediction, and accuracy score.

 ```
 model = model.fit(X_train, y_train)